 Photos displayed courtesy of Adam Moore, Magisterial Kennels, Ontario

-The Giant is the largest of the Schnauzers and stands 27 1/2 inches (70 cm) at the shoulder.
+The Giant is the largest of the three Schnauzer breeds and stands 27 1/2 inches (70 cm) at the shoulder.
 His dense, weather resistant double coat is wiry and may be black or salt and pepper with lighter coloured markings on the head chest and legs.
+The coarse coat provides protection from the elements and vermin.
 These dogs are odorless and do not shed.
-Schnauzers’ beards give them an unusual look that is hard to resist!
+Schnauzers’ beards and bushy eyebrows give them an unusual look that is hard to resist!